gozzde09/E-Apotek-ASPNET-MVC/README.md

 # ProjeApotek - ASP-NET Core 6 MVC

 Pharmacy management system built in 2023 October as a school project.
-It is not perfect, i was a beginner :)
+It is not perfect, I was a beginner then :)
-A simple CRUD application built with ASP.NET Core 6 MVC including login functionality.
+A fullstack CRUD application built with ASP.NET Core 6 MVC including login functionality.

 Username: admin